yuthika17/39space/README.md

 ## Data storage

-All data (notes, tasks, study time) is stored locally in a SQLite database under your OS's user data folder — nothing leaves your machine.
+All data (notes, tasks, study time) is stored locally in a SQLite database under your OS's user data folder

 ## License